 For over 450 years, Daman, along with Goa and Dadra and Nagar Haveli were part of the Portuguese empire in India.
 On 19 December 1961, Daman and the other coastal enclaves of the Arabian Sea were incorporated into the Republic of India.

-The UT is a paradise of peace and tranquillity and boasts a coastline that stretches 12.5 kms along the Arabian Sea.
+The UT is a paradise of peace and tranquillity and boasts of a coastline that stretches 12.5 km along the Arabian Sea.
 Daman attracts visitors who wish to commune with nature and rejuvenate in its laid back, friendly ambience.
 The town is divided by the Damanganga River into Moti Daman (Big Daman) and Nani Daman (Little Daman).

 Daman is a haven for the nature enthusiasts.
 With an expansive coastline fronting the Arabian Sea, it is also emerging as a popular beach destination.
-Jampore Beach, flanked by spectacular groves of Casuarina trees, provides a secluded terrain far from the hectic business life and noise of madding crowds.
+Jampore Beach, flanked by spectacular groves of Casuarina trees, provides a secluded terrain far from the hectic business life and noise of madding crowd.

 Being a Portuguese colony once, Daman is home to several churches and buildings that bear testimony to the skills of its former colonial rulers.
 You can visit the Church of Bom Jesus in Moti Daman which is a living example of the superb architectural skills and exquisite craftsmanship of the Portuguese artisans and designers of those times.

 The Chapel of Our Lady of Rosary, built by the Portuguese in the 17th century, is one of the oldest religious monuments in Daman.
 The Portuguese also built several forts to protect themselves from invaders.
 Fort of St. Jerome and Fort of Daman are both impressive structures that attract several visitors.
 While in Daman, you can also see the lighthouse.

 Daman is easily accessible from nearby cities like Ahmedabad and Mumbai.

-September to may is the best time when one can explore the beauty of Daman.
+September to May is the best time when one can explore the beauty of Daman.